CarmenPopoviciu/protractor-styleguide/README.md

-Protractor style guide
+Protractor Style Guide
 ============================

 *Some opinionated guidelines for those out there looking for testing best practices with protractor*

+This
-This style guide is a set of opinionated rules and best practices about writing e2e tests with Protractor.
+is a set of opinionated rules and best practices about writing e2e tests with Protractor.
 These are all learnings that my team and I came across while working with many other teams, on improving their testing related codebase and achieving some sort of code uniformity across teams.
-If you are familiar with [John Papa's](https://twitter.com/John_Papa) angular [style guide](https://github.com/johnpapa/angular-styleguide), which I highly recommend, think of this project as something similar, but then for Protractor.
+If you are familiar with [John Papa's](https://twitter.com/John_Papa)
+[Angular Style Guide](https://github.com/johnpapa/angular-styleguide), which I highly recommend, think of this project as something similar, but then for Protractor.

 The examples and use cases mentioned in this guide are all related to AngularJS applications, but most things are equally